dominiqueclarke/portfolio/resume.md

 * Research potential funders and maintain ongoing donor database

-* Assist in developing funding proposals and donor acknowledgements
+* Assist in developing funding proposals and donor acknowledgments

 * Support planning for annual fundraiser and company events